 Captain for Dark Mornings

 1969’s New York Tendaberry is Nyro’s most untamed record, with Nyro’s free flowing piano and vocals punctuated by orchestral interjections.
 The songs are dramatic, and feature little rock instrumentation.
 ‘Captain for Dark Mornings’ is a good example of Nyro’s approach, with the simpering verses building into huge vocal crescendos and rousing orchestral sections.
 I have no idea what it’s about (“I’ve been sold by sailors, I’ve been worn by tailors, soldiers wound me”) but I love it anyway.

 from Christmas and the Beads of Sweat, 1970

 Nyro’s fourth album is a like a halfway point between Eli and Tendaberry – the first side features straightforward songs, including a cover of Carole King’s ‘Up On The Roof’, while the second side is more free-flowing and mystical.
 ‘Upstairs by a Chinese Lamp’ is from the second side, and it’s built around a gorgeous piano line from Nyro.

 from Gonna Take a Miracle, 1971

-Nyro’s fifth studio project was a change in approach, a collaboration with vocal group Labelle, utilising the Philly soul sound with production from Gamble and Huff, and comprising of covers from the late 1950s and early 1960s.
+Nyro’s fifth studio project was a change in approach from her free flowing original songs.
+Gonna Take a Miracle was a collaboration with vocal group Labelle, utilising the Philly soul sound with production from Gamble and Huff, and comprising of covers from the late 1950s and early 1960s.
 ‘The Bells’ was actually a relatively recent song, written by Marvin Gaye for The Originals in 1970, and its intricate melody showcases Nyro and Labelle’s vocal abilities.

 Do you have a favourite Laura Nyro song or album?